 In 1996 the Board of Supervisors of San Luis Obispo adopted a resolution creating Community Advisory Councils.
 The Board’s goals in establishing the councils are to obtain valuable input from the community, while assuring that the councils represent their respective communities.
 The Avila Valley Advisory Council (AVAC) will generally review all discretionary projects that are proposed in Avila Beach, Avila Valley and San Luis Port area.
 AVAC is assigned a County Planning Staff Liaison.
-Ours is Ryan Hostetter and she is assisted by Megan Martin.
+Ours is Ryan Hostetter.
+Ryan is assisted by Sara Sanders.

 The role of that liaison is to be the contact person between the community and the county departments.
 The responsibilities of the liaison include attending the monthly Council meetings, assisting the council members with general land use and zoning questions, and providing information about new and on-going projects within the Council’s review area.

 This website contains a history of our activities including our meeting agendas, our meeting minutes, (click on Council Meetings to find them) current issues, our bylaws and links to other websites that might be valuable.